VMGR-352: Global War on Terror

 In November 2001, VMGR-352 deployed to Afghanistan in support of Operation Enduring Freedom.
-The “Raiders” provided fixed wing aerial refueling and logistical support to forces fighting the War on Terrorism.
-On January 9, 2002 aircraft 160021 Callsign "RAIDR 04" from VMGR-352, crashed into a mountainside in Pakistan killing all seven crewmembers.
+The "Raiders" provided fixed wing aerial refueling and logistical support to forces fighting the War on Terrorism.
+On 9 January 2002 aircraft 160021 Callsign "RAIDR 04" from VMGR-352, crashed into a mountainside in Pakistan killing all seven crewmembers.
 One of the Marines killed was Sergeant Jeannette L. Winters.
 She was the first female service member to die in the war on terror.

 The squadron once again deployed to Bahrain to participate in Operation Iraqi Freedom, providing aerial refueling and assault support to coalition forces.
 During this operation, VMGR-352 was augmented by VMGR-234 and VMGR-452 to form the largest assemblage of KC-130s in history.

 VMGR-352 began its transition to the KC-130J in August 2004.
 The newest model of the C-130 features an all-glass cockpit, digital flight-management system, and reduced crew requirements.
 As of late 2007, VMGR-352 only flies the KC-130J, with all older models having left the unit.

+On September 29, 2020, KC-130J BUNO 166765, Callsign RAIDR Five Zero (50) collided with an F-35, Callsign VOLT Nine Three (93), while conducting aerial refueling in support of Weapons and Tactics Instruction Course at MCAS Yuma, AZ.
+The F-35 slammed into the right side of the aircraft, taking out both engines and propellers and heavily damaging the landing gear.
+The pilot of the F-35 successfully ejected and the jet slammed into the ground near the Salton Sea.
+The crew of the KC-130 were able to control the aircraft and make a crash landing in a cauliflower field just short of the runway at Thermal, CA. The crew walked away from the crash.

 The Raiders deployed once again in February 2006 in support of Operation Iraqi Freedom in cooperation with sister squadron VMGR-252, based at MCAS Cherry Point, North Carolina.

 The Raiders have been constantly deployed in support of the Global War on Terror.
 Marine Corps KC-130 squadrons are unique in that they do not deploy as an entire squadron, but send detachments (Dets) in support of operations.
 Every 6–7 months, det personnel were rotated keeping a constant presence in both Iraq and Afghanistan as well as deploying in support of various Marine Expeditionary Units.

 Raiders can be seen worldwide conducting operations as directed by higher headquarters - from supporting other units in movements across both the Pacific and Atlantic to supporting Marines deployed in Iraq and Afghanistan.